aidinatt8/Robot-car-control-STM32/README.md

 - power supply / batteries
 - cable to connect the board to computer
 - *Note: The body of the car with its connections has already been built and prepared.
 I didn't construct the robot myself.
 The car is the property of the University.*
-- ![Pin configurations used in this project] (/pin diagram.png)
+- ![Pin configurations used in this project] (./pin diagram.png)

 #### Software
 - Keil Uvision 5 IDE
 - no HAL libraries used

 ### Task 1
-The demonstration video for the reference can be found [here](https://youtu.be/g4ZNgE-4EPs).
+The demonstration video for the reference can be found [here](https://youtu.be/Gmcn4qOGeh0).
-Concepts used: counter, PWM, timer
+Some of the main concepts used: counter, PWM, timer

 ### Task2
 The path for following is as indicated in this diagram
-![image] (/path_arena.png)
+![image] (./path_arena.png)
+The demonstration video for the reference can be found [here](https://youtu.be/g4ZNgE-4EPs).